 We do recommend a sateen weight or light home décor weight for the front fabric; we used a sateen.
 This slightly heavier weight, in combination with the regular quilting weight of the lining and the pocket panel, gives the finished apron more body and a smooth, sleek fit.

 This apron was originally created in Joel Dewberry’s lovely Heirloom fabric collection.
 The dynamic designs and rich jewel tones were a perfect combo.
 Although Heirloom is no longer available, there are always loads of new collections coming your way.
-For bold and beautiful, check out what’s new from Tula Pink, Amy Butler, and Kaffe Fassett
+For bold and beautiful, you can always check out what’s new from Tula Pink and Kaffe Fassett

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
 As a reference, the widest mid point of the apron is approximately 32″.
 In addition, the ties are each approximately 27″ long.
 The apron length is 27″, from the top of the bib to the hem, and the bib is about 12″ along the top.

 - Satin Stitch foot; optional but helpful for decorative stitching

 - 1 yard of 44″+ wide sateen weight fabric for the body of the apron; as mentioned above, we do recommend the slightly heavier sateen weight for the best finish